 Daffodils are a commonplace centrepiece for any Easter weekend dining table.
 While they look pretty and cheerful to us, they can cause vomiting and diarrhoea, plus potential heart issues for our dogs.
 It’s worth keeping all flowers in a place your dog/s (and cats) cannot access them.
 AND be extra careful if you’ve got a digger, as the bulb of Daffodils is the most toxic part.

-Enjoying a Sunday Dinner with the family is a wonderful part of Easter weekend.
-But if you are a meat-eating family, don’t be tempted to share your dinner with your dog.
-The skin of meats is high in fat, which can cause upset stomachs and potentially lead to pancreatitis if over-consumed.
-Be aware that while raw bones are generally safe for dogs (depending on how they chew them), cooked bones are a BIG no-no!
+Enjoying a Sunday Dinner with the family might be a highlight of your long weekend.
+But if you are a meat-eating family, don’t be tempted to share ALL parts of dinner with your dog.
+The skin of meat can be high in fat – so not good if your dog is predisposed to pancreatitis.
+Be aware that while raw bones are generally safe for dogs, cooked bones are a BIG no-no!
 Cooked bones become brittle and can potentially splinter in your dog’s stomach, causing injuries.

 You might wonder why our dogs are eating these things if they are meant to have such powerful noses and foraging abilities.
 Can they not smell that they will be at risk in eating them?
 Well, a lot of the dog’s potential knowledge (in its sense of smell) is due to its evolutionary history.
 So if your dogs breed stems from a country where the growing of grapes or cocoa beans may not have been commonplace (the UK for example), then your dog may not know those items are toxic.
 Plus, in the case of chocolate, most bars will be full of sugars and vanilla, which can be both appealing to dogs and hides the smell of the powerful toxin.